Here’s How to Celebrate Pride in London

 @londontranspride

-attendees at UK Black Pride
+people at UK Black Pride

 UK Black Pride

-Queen Elizabeth Olympic Park London, London, E20 1GQ
+Queen Elizabeth Olympic Park London, London E20 1GQ

 ukblackpride.org.uk